Sauceforge/Saucery/README.md

 You can call the class what you like but it must take a `BrowserVersion` as a parameter and subclass `SauceryBase`.

-The tests themselves, of course, will be specific to your System Under Test.
-The ones specified are only provided as examples.

 `[TestFixtureSource(typeof(RequestedPlatformData))]` is how you tell Saucery what platforms you want to test on.
 You need to specify a class to do that.
-In this example it called `RequestedPlatformData` but you can call it anything you like.
+In this example its called `RequestedPlatformData` but you can call it anything you like.

 Let's look at what it should contain.